Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 It is a fairly common pathology.

 There are many known diseases that are accompanied by this syndrome.
-It can occur in diseases of the respiratory system, pathology of the cardiovascular system, poisoning, diseases of the central nervous system, hereditary metabolic anomalies, etc. (about 100 diseases).
+It can occur in diseases of the respiratory system, pathology of the cardiovascular system, poisoning, diseases of the central nervous system, hereditary metabolic abnormalities, etc. (about 100 diseases).

 The predisposition to obstruction in children is associated with their anatomical and physiological characteristics: